nhfruchter/pgh-bustime/README.md

 	>>> Route.get(api, "P3").find_stop("Negley", "OUTBOUND")[0].predictions().next()
 	<Prediction> ETA: 2014-08-15 15:30:08 Bus: <Bus #3217 on P1 East Busway to Swissvale> - at (40.45962446281709, -79.96585441497434) as of 2014-08-15 15:26:13
 	Stop: <Stop #20501 Negley Station stop A at (u'40.456606823343', u'-79.932646291005')> - Freshness: 00:04.936698 ago

+### A note on caching
+Caching the results of your API queries in an expiring local store of some sort is highly recommended due to the API's somewhat restrictive initial limits.
+I highly recommend a Python LRU cache module or `memcache`.